Seoul City Sue: Nationality

 Based on US law through the 1930s, citizenship for a married woman was almost exclusively based on that of her husband, particularly if they lived in his native land.
-Therefore, Suh probably lost her US citizenship when she married Suh Kyoon Chul in China.
+Therefore, Suh lost her US citizenship when she married Suh Kyoon Chul in China.
 Suh Kyoon Chul, as well as all other native residents of Korea and Taiwan, were nationals of the Empire of Japan, which recognized itself as a multi-ethnic state.
 Suh may not have recognized her situation until the 1939 visit to San Francisco to secure a US passport for her husband.
 In addition to her status as a Japanese national, the US had almost completely frozen Asian immigration with the Immigration Act of 1924, which would likely have precluded his obtaining a passport.

 Arbitrary application of Japanese and US law may have dogged Suh over the following years.
 When the Japanese interned most ethnic Europeans within the Empire during World War II, it is not clear whether she was forced into the Chapei Relocation Center, or entered it willingly, since she was not a foreign national.
 Later, during the US military occupation of southern Korea, an attempt was made to restore her US citizenship, an effort which fell through for unknown reasons.
 It is possible that she became a national of South Korea as the wife of Mr. Suh.
 The Korean nationality that became reestablished between the end of World War II and the formal independence of the ROK in 1948 didn't distinguish between spouses.
 Although US forces sought her out after retaking Seoul in September 1950, officials recognized that it was unlikely that Suh could be charged with treason by the US.

 In popular culture

-During the Korean War, USAF pilots improvised a spoof of the Zeke Manner's hit "Sioux City Sue" using the most popular nickname for Suh.
+During the Korean War, USAF pilots improvised a spoof of Zeke Manner's hit "Sioux City Sue" using the most popular nickname for Suh.

 In several episodes of the TV series M*A*S*H a North Korean announcer calling herself "Seoul City Sue" is heard on the radio (rebroadcast over the camp's PA).
 In "Bombed" she tells the GIs that their wives and girlfriends are being unfaithful and they would have more prosperous careers as civilians.
 In "38 Across" she accuses Hawkeye Pierce of war crimes for performing an experimental technique to successfully save the life of a North Korean POW.